Bored by your 9 to 5 work life?

 11. Accounting and Records

-Also invest in some accounting and record management system.
+Also, invest in some accounting and record management systems.
 Though putting up business and accounting systems are very important for a business but small businesses do not need to overspend in Information systems.

 12. Hire Talent